klauseduard/under-over-models/chapters/08-ai-organizational-impact.md

 - Potential need for fundamentally new resilience frameworks for deeply AI-integrated systems
 - Organizations may need to balance efficiency gains against resilience requirements
 - Evolution of new skills and capabilities specifically focused on managing AI dependency

+Recent research on configuring viable systems during crises provides valuable insights for organizations developing AI resilience frameworks (Alves et al., 2024).
+Building on the Viable System Model introduced in Section 8.3.4, this work demonstrates how organizations can dynamically reconfigure their structures during system failures to maintain essential functions.
+Applied to AI dependency, this suggests organizations should design reconfiguration capabilities that allow for:

+1. Temporary redistribution of decision-making authority when AI systems fail
+2. Rapid reallocation of human resources to compensate for AI unavailability
+3. Predefined communication protocols that activate during system degradation
+4. Flexible boundary adjustments between human and AI responsibilities

+These mechanisms align with what Alves et al. (2024) describe as "structural reconfiguration for maintaining viability" - a capability that becomes increasingly critical as organizational dependence on AI systems grows.
+Organizations implementing tiered degradation approaches would benefit from mapping these approaches to the five VSM systems, ensuring that each system has appropriate fallback mechanisms that maintain organizational coherence during AI disruptions.

 **Strategic Questions:** How can organizations balance the benefits of AI integration with appropriate resilience?
 What safeguards are necessary to prevent critical dependency on AI systems with potential points of failure?